Table of Content

 It is a series of target machines that have agents installed.
 Setting a deployment target for pipelines in machines is easy with the deployment group.
 See more about deployment groups.

 A run command is used to implement any function in a pipeline.
 It gathers the logs linked with the steps currently running and the results of the tests are currently implemented.
-In the course of a run, Azure Pipelines will first evaluate the pipeline and then transfer the run to various agents.
+In the course of a run, pipelines will first evaluate the pipeline and then transfer the run to various agents.
 Jobs will be executed by each agent.
 See more about the pipeline run sequence.

 A script can be a Bash, command line or PowerShell that runs code in your pipeline.

 In a pipeline, there is a logical perimeter for monitoring performance which is called Stage.

 A task is a bundled script or method that has been engrossed with a pair of inputs.